 What is eye-tracking?

-Eye-tracking is a technology that helps observe and measure eye movements, pupil dilation, point of gaze, and blinking to see where subjects of a study focus their attention, what they engage with, and what they ignore.
+Eye-tracking technology helps observe and measure eye movements, pupil dilation, point of gaze, and blinking to see where subjects of a study focus their visual attention, what they engage with, and what they ignore.

 Eye-tracking is used in a variety of research, for example marketing research and usability testing studies, to help researchers understand which elements of a webpage or an advertisement draw people’s attention.
 Armed with this information, companies can then design more usable websites and craft more effective advertising.